Meaning of Sukha And Sthira In Yoga

 - Meditation – if you’ve ever fallen asleep during meditation, perhaps too much sukha!
 If you try too hard (sthira) to quieten the mind, that is not going to be useful either.
 It might make it harder and then you will lose the ease too.
 Oh gosh, so easy to lose the balance here!

 This is by no means a definitive list and I’m sure there are many other examples.
 These are simply some ideas I’ve asked you to ponder in class this term.
 I hope you enjoyed the recap!
 I look forward to seeing you next term.

-Author: Charley Hickey is a practicing yoga therapist and senior yoga teacher who runs group and private yoga classes in Applecross, Bateman & Fremantle, Perth.
+Author: Charley Hickey C-IAYT is a practicing yoga therapist and senior yoga teacher who runs group and private yoga classes in Applecross, Bateman & Fremantle, Perth.
 She also runs specialised yoga workshops for yoga students & yoga teachers.